asel0211/MinorStrokeMetaanalysis/README.md

 This will be the Repository for the R script to perform a meta-analysis in the field of Minor Stroke.

 The plan is to use the
-- dmetar, meta, and Medford packages
+- dmetar, meta, and metafor packages
 - Random effects model
 - Mantel-Haenzel method